 Sagra Rooftop Restaurant ★ 4.5

-Sagra crowns the fourth floor of the JW Marriott Venice on Isola delle Rose with a 360 degree panorama over the lagoon, an open kitchen running modern Italian and a bar terrace that opens for sunset cocktails before the dinner service takes over.
+Sagra crowns the fourth floor of the JW Marriott Venice on Isola delle Rose, with a 360-degree lagoon panorama, an open kitchen running modern Italian.

 Tip: The hotel runs a free shuttle from San Marco; arrive 18:30 for an aperitivo seat on the terrace edge before the dining tables claim the rail.
 Closed through the winter months.